Fighter178/uix/README.md

 2. State management system
 3. A readable brace syntax
 4. Runs natively in the browser
+5. Small, the minified Javascript is just 14.3 kB.
 UIX was heavily inspired by a few frameworks, namely Svelte and Vue.
+UIX contains a .ts file, .js and .min.js file in it's bundle.
+This is to provide CDN compatibility.
+It is heavily recommended that you use either just the minified javascript, or use a bundler with dead code elimination.
 ## Things to know/keep in mind
 - You do not have to use a module bundler, you can use the CDN (https://cdn.jsdelivr.net/gh/Fighter178/uix/uix.min.js), and import it like an ES6 module in a script tag.
 Like this:
     ```html